melezhik/pjam-on-rails/README.md

 Build is the "snapshot" of application ( the list of components ) plus some build's data.

 When the build starts project's components list is copied to build.
-The list of builds components is called `build configuration`.
+The list of builds components is called __build configuration__.

-### Build's data
+### Build data
 The three type of things:
 - an __install base__ - local directory with all of the application dependencies.
 - an 'attached' __pinto stack__, which represents all module's versions installed into build install base.